 One of the cornerstones of implementing the RPMS is improved public awareness through educational material and discussion.
-The Biosecurity Department has a strong focus on education, ensuring communications material is regularly reviewed and updated where required.
+Biosecurity has a strong focus on education, ensuring our communications material is regularly reviewed and updated where required.
 Public interest in these publications remains strong.
 Staff are regularly providing presentations to schools, community and interest groups on RPMS related topics.

 The site-led Key Native Ecosystem programme continues to be well supported by landowners and Territorial Local Authorities.
 The majority of Authorities are financial partners in site-led programmes on their land.
-These partnerships are formalised by Memorandums of Understanding agreements, which detail annual resource commitments of both parties.
+These partnerships are formalised by Memoranda of Understanding agreements, which detail annual resource commitments of both parties.
 Commitments have increased in recent years as biodiversity values and benefits are becoming more recognised and appreciated by the Authorities and the wider public.

-Biosecurity staff will continue to work closely with other regional councils through the Biosecurity Managers Group to ensure consistency in addressing biosecurity issues of national significance, including bovine Tb programmes and increased partnership with MAF Biosecurity New Zealand (BNZ) and other major contributors to biosecurity activities.
+Biosecurity staff will continue to work closely with other regional councils through the Biosecurity Managers Group to ensure consistency in addressing biosecurity issues of national significance, including partnerships with MAF Biosecurity New Zealand (BNZ) and other major contributors to biosecurity activities.
 The Group will also work to ensure national consistency in pest management methodologies and to influence national priorities in biosecurity research.

-Biosecurity staff are continuing close co-operation with government departments, as follows:
+Biosecurity staff continue close co-operation with government departments on the following matters:

-- Undertaking surveillance and eradication of the National Interest Pest Plants on behalf of BNZ; - Actively participating in National Plant Pest Accord activities with BNZ and other regional councils; - Playing a significant role in any lower North Island Didymo response; - Staff are represented on the BNZ National Biosecurity Co-ordinating Committee; - Staff will continue to co-ordinate activities with Department of Conservation staff on the operation of the Mt Bruce/Pukaha Reserve and other biodiversity projects.
+- Undertaking surveillance and eradication of the National Interest Pest Plants on behalf of BNZ - Active participation in National Plant Pest Accord activities with BNZ and other regional councils - Playing a significant role in the lower North Island Didymo monitoring and response preparation - Representation on the BNZ National Biosecurity Co-ordinating Committee - Continuing to co-ordinate activities with Department of Conservation staff on the operation of the Mt Bruce mainland island and other biodiversity projects.